nrasch/nrasch.github.io/_posts/2020-08-24-easy-initial-data-exploration-template.md

-We can see we get a powerful graphical analysis tool with almost no code!
+We quickly have a powerful graphical analysis tool with almost no code!

-So the words 'good' and 'time' have the 2nd and 3rd largest font size respectively.
+The words 'good' and 'time' have the 2nd and 3rd largest font size respectively.
 We also see the word 'bad' in the word cloud, but its font size is much smaller.

 From this we can form an initial assumption that our sample of movie reviews contains more positive reviews than negative.
-Now of course we'd need to empirically validate this with further analysis, but for an initial data exploration it serves the purpose of helping us form a story in our mind of what the data is telling us.
+Now of course we'd need to empirically validate this with further analysis, but for an initial data exploration it serves the purpose of helping us form a story in our mind of what the data is telling us and how to proceed next.

 ### Numerical Word Frequency Counts